ArrowstreamUK/python-in-excel/README.md

 The workbook is a collection of different ways that you can use python in excel but with an bias towards survey analysis techniques.
 If you come up with any problems or improvement requests whilst using the workbook then please submit an issue.

+Please note: These examples are provided for illustrative purposes only.
+You should carry out your own quality assurance before using them in a production environment.

 A blog where this is discussed is here... https://arrowstream.co.uk/python-in-excel-start-your-journey-to-ai-agents